DenzelBraithwaite/Vault-of-Knowledge/js.md

 <br>

-So we can only use the `spread` operator when building an array or passing values into a function.
+So we can only use the `spread` operator when building an array or when passing multiple values into a function.

 ```js
 const string = 'ABC123';